-The company is taxed jointly with the other Danish companies in the group and hans joint, several and unlimited liability for income taxes for the jointly taxed companies.
+The company is taxed jointly with the other Danish companies in the group and is liable for income taxes on a pro rata basis and must comply with any obligations to withhold tax at source on interest, royalties and dividends for the jointly taxed companies.
+The maximum liability totals an amount corresponding to the share of the capital in the company which is owned directly or indirectly by the ultimate parent.
+The liability totals DKK 0k at the balance sheet date.
 The liability also includes any subsequent corrections to the calculated tax liability as a consequence of changes made to the jointly taxable income etc.